-During 2017, a total of five field campaigns of up to 20 days each were spent on geological reconnaissance mapping, geochemical stream sediment sampling (80 samples), and rock outcrop sampling (183 samples).
-Exploration campaigns at times included as many as three field crews operating in the field.
+A total of five field campaigns of up to 20 days each conducting geological reconnaissance mapping, geochemical stream sediment sampling (83 samples), and rock outcrop sampling (183 samples) have taken place on the densely vegetated project.
+Exploration campaigns at times included as many as three small crews operating under tough field conditions.
+Recent sampling from a shear zone located on the acquired "Aurifera" concession making up part of the Yanamayo watershed returned: